 Open the door and let us in.”

-Centuries pass.
-Mummers as colorful quasi-minstrels and oft-drunken merrymakers become part of British Christmas tradition.
+As years pass, mummers as colorful quasi-minstrels and oft-drunken merrymakers became part of British Christmas tradition.
 But by the middle of the 19th century, they begin to be thought of as more of a nuisance.
 And in one particular case, as murderers.

-But the mummers of Philadelphia were a far cry from the medieval revelers of old.
-Made up of various groups — comics, fancies, string bands and fancy brigades — Philadelphia mummers do not go door to door begging for whiskey.
-Instead, they perform music and acts of comedy along Broad Street with ever more elaborate costumes and productions as the years go by.
-It’s a proud tradition for many, and an embarrassment to some (https://www NULL.huffingtonpost NULL.com/entry/philadelphia-mummers-parade_us_568c091ce4b0b958f65d18bd).
+Still, these mummers in Philadelphia are a far cry from the medieval revelers of old.
+Made up of various groups — comics, fancies, string bands and fancy brigades — Philadelphia mummers do not go door to door now begging for whiskey.
+Instead, they perform music and acts of comedy along Broad Street with ever more elaborate themes, costumes and productions as the years go by.
+It’s a proud tradition of community pride and charity for many, and one of embarrassment to some.

 Is there a direct line — and link — between the medieval mummer and his 21st century Philadelphia counter-part?
 Insofar as the mummer represents joyous abandon and holiday celebration with elaborate costumes and behavior not otherwise so socially acceptable outside of the holidays, then yes.
-But such a broad definition of mummer would then include the revelers at Mardi Gras and Carnaval — even attendees at modern masquerade parties or the common trick-or-treater.
-There is something in the human condition that wants to put on a mask and become someone different — all within the accepted social convention of a holiday and/or party.
+There is something in the human condition that wants to put on makeup or a mask and become someone different — all within the accepted social convention of a holiday and/or party.

-To badly paraphrase Carl Jung, and force an analogous relationship between the wearing of a physical mask and the mask that is our persona — “designed on the one hand to make a definite impression upon others, and on the other to conceal the true nature of the individual” (from his Two Essays on Analytical Psychology, 1953) — perhaps the (dis)guise of the mummer is an attempt to show others someone or something we can only be once a year.
-The true nature of most individuals is to conform — go to work, consume, go to be bed, wake up, start again.
-The mummer, however, can be anything he or she wants: comical, colorful, musical, mischievous — even dangerous.
-If only for one day.
+To badly paraphrase Carl Jung, and force an analogous relationship between the wearing of a physical disguise and the mask that is our persona — “designed on the one hand to make a definite impression upon others, and on the other to conceal the true nature of the individual” (from his Two Essays on Analytical Psychology, 1953) — perhaps the (dis)guise of the mummer is an attempt to show others someone or something we can only be once a year.
+Most individuals conform — go to work, consume, go to be bed, wake up, start again.
+The mummer, however, can be anything he or she wants: comical, colorful, musical, mischievous — jovial, yes, but even a bit menacing, depending on theme.